 Price for the Canary System.

 This will be easy.
 Canary believes in transparent pricing.
-In fact you can view and build your own Canary System with the online calculator, no email address required.
+In fact, you can view the price for a Canary system that fits your needs without even entering an email address.

 - OPC, MQTT, SQL, CSV, and SCADA data collection software